justanotherbyte/python-ssr-autumn-template/README.md

-# React + Python Autumn Starter Template
+# Python SSR Autumn Starter Template

 [Autumn](https://useautumn.com) is an open-source layer between Stripe and your application, allowing you to create any pricing model and embed it with a few lines of code.

-This template demonstrates how you can set up pricing for a simple AI chatbot application using a React frontend and a Python backend.
+This template demonstrates how you can set up pricing for a simple AI chatbot application using a Python Backend.

 View the example app here: https://nextjs-autumn-template.vercel.app/